NBISweden/workshop-reproducible-research/docs/docker.md

 Darwin liv433l.lan 15.6.0 Darwin Kernel Version 15.6.0: Mon Oct  2 22:20:08 PDT 2017; root:xnu-3248.71.4~1/RELEASE_X86_64 x86_64
 ```

 Seems like I'm running the Darwin version of macOS.
-Then run it in the Ubuntu Docker image.
+Then run it in the Ubuntu Docker container.

 ```bash
 docker run ubuntu uname -a